 LD5 and LD4 (Bits[DB9:DB8]) set the number of consecutive cycles counted by the lock detect circuitry before asserting lock detect high.
-See Figure 48 for details.
+See Figure 37 for details.

-Loss of Lock (LOL) Mode
+Loss of Lock Mode

-Set the LOL mode bit (Bit DB7) to 1 when the application is a fixed frequency application in which the reference (REF ${\rm IN}$) is likely to be removed, such as a clocking application.
+Set LOL (Bit DB7) to 1 when the application is a fixed frequency application in which the reference (REF ${\rm IN}$) is likely to be removed, such as a clocking application.
 The standard lock detect circuit assumes that REF ${\rm IN}$ is always present; however, this may not be the case with clocking applications.
 To enable this functionality, set DB7 to 1.
-LOL mode does not function reliably when using differential REF ${\rm IN}$ mode.
+Loss of lock mode does not function reliably when using a differential REF ${\rm IN}$ mode.